FirstPersonNetwork/ostc-fpp-rs/docs/secure-key-management.md

 # LKMV Secure Key Management Design

-The lkmv CLI tool requires the use of many secret keys for it to work, at a minimum the following keys are required:
+The LKMV CLI tool requires the use of many secret keys for it to work; at a minimum the following keys are required:

 - **Persona DID**